Free Online Art Lessons

 Susan Harrison-Tustain has been published in numerous national and international magazines, online publications and books.

 She has written the selection of articles below to help fellow artists on their journey.
-You will also find great inspiration, advice and more articles in the SusanArt Forum.
 Have fun!

 Did you know that no matter which medium you use, a large percentage of the success of the work, is determined before you put “paint to paper”?
 Surprised?
 It’s true.
 I’ll tell you why and how you too can create even more captivation artwork: